stephenberry/glaze/docs/p2996-reflection.md

 ### Access Context

 Glaze uses `access_context::unchecked()` to reflect on all members regardless of access specifiers.
-This matches the behavior of traditional reflection which can access private members through pointer-to-member.
+This allows P2996 automatic reflection to access private members without requiring friend declarations.

+> **Note:** If you use explicit `glz::meta` specializations with pointer-to-member syntax (e.g., `&T::private_member`), friend declarations are still required because C++ pointer-to-member respects access control.
+The `access_context::unchecked()` bypass only applies to P2996 automatic reflection.

 ## Compatibility Notes